po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

 * Complete activities `01-Ins_Demo_Curl` through `10-Stu_Demo_Dynamic`.

-* Take a few moments before class to get familiar with the [jQuery documentation](https://api.jquery.com/), as students will rely heavily on it in class and may need help finding answers.
+* Take a few moments before class to get familiar with the [Fetch documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch), and [GitHub API](https://docs.github.com/en/rest) as students will rely heavily on it in class and may need help finding answers.

-* Throughout the class, reiterate often that the DOM methods we have used previously like `document.getElementById`, `document.createElement`, and `Element.innerHTML` all have corresponding jQuery methods as well as a powerful selector feature, to select elements in the DOM.

-* Students can get hung up on learning the correct syntax.
-Encourage them that the interface gets easier to understand with practice and time.

-* If students continually question why they are learning jQuery, since we have already learned how to manipulate the DOM with vanilla JavaScript, it is due to the prevalence of jQuery on the web due to its long run of popularity.
-Also, how to learn new libraries and measure their benefits is an important skill to have.
+* Throughout the class will be working with Fetch Requests.

+* @TODO

+* @TODO

 ## Learning Objectives

-We will use Fetch to:

-* Create and select DOM elements

-* Assign content or styling to a DOM element

-* Append, prepend, and replace elements to the DOM

-* Traverse the DOM through parent, child, and sibling elements

-* Attach event listeners and their corresponding event handling functionality

-* Delegate events for elements that have been dynamically created
+* Client-Server Model

+* Light introduction to cURL

+* Fetch

+* Render fetched data

+* Fetch vs AJAX vs XHR

 ## Time Tracker